 by Marcelle Pick OB-GYN, NP

 The thyroid gland has long been considered the master gland and is well known for its ability to affect metabolism.
 When a TSH test is ordered, I am trying to determine exactly how much of this hormone TSH is circulating in the blood.
-This provides information about how the thyroid and metabolism is working.
+This provides me with information about how the thyroid and metabolism are working.

-When the TSH level is high, it is producing too much “stimulating” hormone which may indicate hypothyroidism.
-The converse to that is then, if it produces too little, and the TSH level is low, then the thyroid is hyperactive.
+When the TSH level is high, it is producing too much “stimulating” hormone, which may indicate hypothyroidism.
+The converse to that is – if it produces too little, and the TSH level is low, then the thyroid is hyperactive.